avrilcoghlan/vibriowatch/docs/source/virulence.rst

 The tick next to 'ctxA' shows that the cholera toxin gene `ctxA`_ is present, while the tick next to 'ctxB' shows that the second cholera toxin gene `ctxB`_ is present.
 These two genes encode the CtxA and CtxB subunits of the cholera toxin protein.
-Because this isolate probably has `ctxA`_ and `ctxb`_, it probably produces cholera toxin, so will give rise to severe cholera.
+Because this isolate probably has `ctxA`_ and `ctxB`_, it probably produces cholera toxin, so will give rise to severe cholera.

 .. _ctxA: https://www.uniprot.org/uniprotkb/P01555/entry